musk95/STEVAL_BCN002V1/README.md

 ### force_update
 >*(boolean)(Optional)*<br>
-Sends update events even if the value hasn’t changed.
+Sends update events even if the value hasn’t changed.<br>
 >*Default value:*<br>
 false

 ### median
 >*(integer)(Optional)*<br>
 Sometimes the sensor measurements show spikes.
 Using this parameter, the poller will report the median of the last 3 (you can also use larger values) measurements.
 This filters out single spikes.
 Median: 5 will also filter double spikes.
-If you never have problems with spikes, median: 1 will work fine.
+If you never have problems with spikes, median: 1 will work fine.<br>
 >*Default value:*<br>
 1

 ### timeout
 >*(integer)(Optional)*<br>
-Define the timeout value in seconds when polling.
+Define the timeout value in seconds when polling.<br>
 >*Default value:*<br>
 10

 ### retries
 >*(integer)(Optional)*<br>
-Define the number of retries when polling.
+Define the number of retries when polling.<br>
 >*Default value:*<br>
 2

 ### cache_value
 >*(integer)(Optional)*<br>
-Define cache expiration value in seconds.
+Define cache expiration value in seconds.<br>
 >*Default value:*<br>
 3

 ### adapter
 >*(string)(Optional)*<br>
 Define the Bluetooth adapter to use.
-Run hciconfig to get a list of available adapters.
+Run hciconfig to get a list of available adapters.<br>
 >*Default value:*<br>
 hci0